yugandharreddy23/devops-eks-portfolio/README.md

 ### Access Argo CD UI:

-* Get the public endpoint:
+* Get the public endpoint from the CI outputs or
+* From your local terminal using the below command once it is successfully configured using the test and validate section below:

   ```bash
   kubectl get svc argocd-server -n argocd -o jsonpath='{.status.loadBalancer.ingress[0].hostname}'